DolphinMC/bds-docker/README.md

 # bds-docker

-A bedrock dedicated server docker image for windows and linux !
+Minecraft Bedrock Edition dedicated server docker image.
+Available on Windows and Linux

 ### Tips
 When you download bedrock dedicated server aka bds you will find a file called ``bedrock_server_how_to.html``